 Here are some creative ways to incorporate the "something new" tradition.

-If you're taking your spouse's last name, you'll also be gaining a monogram.
+- Name Monogram: If you're taking your spouse's last name, you'll also be gaining a monogram.
 Incorporate this monogram into your wedding dress, a sash, or your bouquet ribbon.
 You could also get a necklace made with this monogram, just your new last initial, or each of your first initials.
-This last option works as a something new even if you aren't changing your name.
+This last option works as something new even if you aren't changing your name.

-If you follow the tradition of wearing a sixpence in your shoe, it's automatically old -- they stopped making sixpence decades ago.
+- Lucky Penny: If you follow the tradition of wearing a sixpence in your shoe, it's automatically old—they stopped making sixpence decades ago.
 But some people instead say "A lucky penny in her shoe."
 Find a cent coin minted in your wedding year and tape it to the bottom of your sole.
 Later you can frame it or add it to your scrapbook as a memento.
 Or, your daughter can wear it as her "something old" years in the future.

-If you're the type who easily cries at happy moments, a handkerchief is a must.
-Make it personal and something new -- appropriate by adding your spouse to be's family crest, name, or another sentimental element.
+- Custom Handkerchief: If you're the type who easily cries at happy moments, a handkerchief is a must.
+Make it personal and something new—appropriate by adding your spouse to be's family crest, name, or another sentimental element.
 If you call your sweetheart, "bunny," embroider a sweet rabbit.
 If he's a big Detroit fan, a subtle silkscreened lion will make him smile through any tears.